calint/arduino-sketches/esp32dev/utils/png-to-resources/README.md

 ### tools for extracting resources from png files

-util for extracting game engine resources from files exported by gimp

 #### editing game resources
 * edit gimp files "sprites.xcf" and "tiles.xcf"
 * suggestion is to create a layer for each sprite / tile